yonis-savary/sharp-php/Docs/core/components.md

 # 🧩 Sharp components

-Some classes/features need to be accessed globally from your application (like `Configuration`, `Logger`...etc) to resolve this, the [`Component`](../../Classes/Core/Component.php) trait was created.
+Some classes need to be accessed globally from your application (like `Configuration`, `Logger`...etc) to resolve this, the [`Component`](../../Classes/Core/Component.php) trait was created.

-To be clear: **this trait purpose is to be a [Singleton](https://en.wikipedia.org/wiki/Singleton_pattern) that does not limit itself to one instance**;
+To be clear: **This trait's purpose is to be a [Singleton](https://en.wikipedia.org/wiki/Singleton_pattern) that does not limit itself to one instance**

-One main instance exists, and can be retrieved with `getInstance()`, but you can still create other instances of your classes, which can be very useful (example: you may have one main connection to your database, but create another for some specific part of your application)
+One main instance exists, and can be retrieved with `getInstance()`, but you can still create other instances of your classes, which can be very useful

+(Example: you may have one main connection to your database, but create another for some specific part of your application)

-A Component class got those methods :
+Every Component got those methods :
 ```php
 /* Can be modified, gives a default instance of your class when getInstance is called the first time */
 public static function getDefaultInstance();